mr-c/elements/an/AnthaAcademy/Lesson1_RunningWorkflows/Lesson1_Sample_Workflows/C_differentcomponents/readme_flags.md

 3. e.g. antharun --inputPlates inputplate.csv
 This allows user defined input plates to be defined.
 If this is not chosen antha will decide upon the layout.
-More than one inputplate can be defined: this waould be done like so: antharun --inputPlates assemblyreagents.csv --inputPlates assemblyparts.csv
+More than one inputplate can be defined: this would be done like so: antharun --inputPlates assemblyreagents.csv --inputPlates assemblyparts.csv

 _____________